B-Selin/mastermind/README.md

 If the player has guessed incorrectly 6 times, print "You ran out of guesses.
 The secret code was [secret code]".
 End the game.

-Otherwise, wait for player to enter another guess and repeat steps 3 through 6.
+Otherwise, wait for player to enter another guess and repeat the compare player guess, update green and yellow circles, check win

 //Try adding a check to make sure player entered 4 digits - does not have to be different digits.

-Once the game has ended, prompt the player if they want to play again.
+Once the game has ended, change th estart over button into play again button.

-If yes, generate a new random secret code with no repeating digits and start over at step 2.
-If no, end the program.
+Once play again button is clicked, change it to start over button. start over button initiates the game from the beginning

 To generate the random secret code:
   -Start with a blank code:
   -For each digit, generate a random number between 1 and 9 that is not already in the code.